aboutcode-org/scancode.io/docs/tutorial_api_analyze_package_archive.rst

 - First, let's create a new project called ``boolean.py-3.8``.
 - We'll be using this `package <https://github.com/bastikr/boolean.py/archive/refs/tags/v3.8.zip>`_ as the project input.
-- We can add and execute the scan_package pipeline on our new project.
+- We can add and execute the scan_single_package pipeline on our new project.

 .. note::
     Whether you follow this tutorial and previous instructions using cURL or